If you are new to buying a barbell you can quickly find out that there is more to learn about them than you expected.

 Men’s, Women’s and Youth’s Barbells

-Olympic bars are standardized and there are differences between men’s and women’s.
+Olympic bars are standardised and there are differences between men’s and women’s.
 Some manufacturers even make specific barbells intended for youths.
 Here is how it looks:

 - Men’s barbell